 Up front, the S10 Lite features a 32MP selfie cam, which sports more megapixels than the 10-MP front camera on the S10 and S10e.
 The S10 Plus has two front lenses to aid with portrait effects — something you won't get with the S10 Lite.

 The Galaxy S10 takes solid pictures, though it can't quite keep up with top camera phones like the Pixel 4 and iPhone 11 Pro.
-We plan to test the Galaxy S10 Lite to see how its photos measure up.
-We're especially interested to see how the S10 Lite incorporates some of the camera features introduced with the Galaxy S20.
-Thanks to a software update that's available to the other S10 models, the S10 Lite will be able to take advantage of Single Take in which the phone captures different pictures all at once from its many lenses, Pro Video for greater control over settings and Night Hyperlapse for time-lapse videos shot in low light.
+We're interested in seeing if the S10 Lite's photos can measure up, especially after a software update available to the S10 models introduced some of the camera features that debuted with the Galaxy S20 this spring.
+The S10 Lite will be able to take advantage of Single Take in which the phone captures different pictures all at once from its many lenses, Pro Video for greater control over settings and Night Hyperlapse for time-lapse videos shot in low light.

 Galaxy S10 Lite vs. Galaxy S10: Performance

 There's little difference in the mobile processor powering these different S10 models.
 Like the rest of the S10 family, the S10 Lite runs on a Qualcomm Snapdragon 855 processor.
-That was Qualcomm's latest and greatest chipset when the S10 debuted last year, but the chip maker has since introduced the Snapdragon 865, which now powers the Galaxy S20 lineup.
+That was Qualcomm's latest and greatest chipset when the S10 debuted last year, but the chip maker has since introduced the Snapdragon 865, which now powers the Galaxy S20 lineup, and the Snapdragon 865 Plus, which is inside the Galaxy Note 20 and Galaxy Note 20 Ultra.
 That could explain why Samsung went to the Snapdragon 855 for its so-called Lite phone.